Knives Out: Plot

 At the mansion, Marta finds Fran's copy of the full toxicology report, which shows Harlan had only trace amounts of morphine in his blood.
 Blanc reveals his deductions to the police, Marta, and Ransom.
 Blanc deduces Harlan told Ransom about his will, prompting Ransom to swap Harlan's medicines to cause Marta to kill him unknowingly.
-However, Marta actually gave Harlan the correct medication, recognizing it by viscosity without reading the label due to her experience as a nurse; she only believed she had poisoned Harlan after reading the label on the bottle with the switched content, meaning Harlan's death was indeed suicide, and Marta is not guilty of any part in his death.
+However, Marta actually gave Harlan the correct medication, recognizing it by viscosity without reading the label due to her experience as a nurse; she only believed she had poisoned Harlan after reading the label on the bottle with the switched content.
 When the death was reported as a suicide, Ransom anonymously hired Blanc to entrap Marta.
-Fran saw Ransom tampering with the crime scene and sent him the blackmail note.
+Fran saw Ransom tampering with the crime scene to remove the switched medications, and sent him the blackmail note.
 After Ransom realized that Marta was not responsible for Harlan's death but believed she was, he forwarded the blackmail letter to Marta and burned down the medical examiner's office to destroy evidence of her innocence.
 Ransom then overdosed Fran with morphine, intending for Marta to be caught with Fran's corpse.

-The hospital calls; Marta relays that Fran has survived and will implicate Ransom.
-Ransom insists he will avoid criminal charges because his attempt to kill Fran failed.
-Marta then vomits on Ransom, revealing she lied: Fran is dead.
-Realizing he has confessed to the murder, and that the police officers recorded his confession, Ransom grabs a knife from Harlan's collection and attacks Marta, but the knife is a harmless retractable stage knife, and the police promptly arrest him.
+Marta receives a call from the hospital informing her that Fran has died from her overdose.
+Since there is no evidence of Ransom committing a murder, Marta lies to the group that Fran is alive while suppressing her urge to vomit.
+This tricks Ransom into confirming his involvement with Fran's overdose, inadvertently confessing to murder.
+Realizing his loss, Ransom attacks Marta with a knife from Harlan's collection but the knife is a harmless retractable stage knife.
+The police promptly arrest him.

 Blanc tells Marta he suspected early on that she played a part in Harlan's death, noting a drop of blood on her shoe.
 He tells Marta her innocence prevailed because she made ethical choices that obstructed Ransom's attempts to incriminate her.
-As Ransom is taken into custody, Marta watches from the balcony of what is now her mansion, with the Thrombeys gathered outside.
+As Ransom is taken into custody and the rest of the family is gathered outside in defeat, Marta watches from the balcony of what is now her mansion, sipping from Harlan's coffee mug that reads "My House, My Rules, My Coffee!!".